-Production meeting the minimum quality requirements contained in the malting barley contract or Special Provisions (whichever is applicable) or that is accepted by the buyer even if not meeting such quality requirements is not eligible for the additional quality adjustment in accordance with section 8(a)(5) of the MBE.
+Production meeting the minimum quality requirements contained in the malting barley contract or SP (whichever is applicable) or that is accepted by the buyer even if not meeting such quality requirements is not eligible for the additional quality adjustment in accordance with section 8(a)(5) of the MBE.

-All samples of farm stored production used to determine insurable quality deficiencies under the MBE must be obtained in accordance with the Quality Adjustment Statements of the Special Provisions, but not later than 60 days after the EOIP, otherwise such production will not be adjusted for quality.
+All samples of farm stored production used to determine insurable quality deficiencies under the MBE must be obtained in accordance with the Quality Adjustment Statements of the SP, but not later than 90 days after the EOIP, otherwise such production will not be adjusted for quality.
+All quality deficiencies based on the timely-obtained samples must be determined within 90 days after the EOIP.
+Damage that occurs after the end of the insurance period is not covered.